fullmooninu/manly_debian_ubuntu/README.md

-# Manly Ubuntu Shutdown Script
+# Manly Debian / Ubuntu Shutdown Script

 ### A nice way to shutdown your Ubuntu system.
 * Make it update and clean itself and then shutdown